Umayrkaleem/mailbox-checker/README.md

 # Installation
 example
-tinygo flash -port /dev/cu.usbmodem11301 -target=arduino api/main/board.go
+tinygo flash -port /dev/cu.usbmodem11301 -target=arduino-mkrwifi1010 api/main/board.go

 # Contributing
 Pull requests are def welcomed.
 Please open an issue first to discuss what you would like to change.